SteveDunn/Vogen/README.md

 ## What is the repository?

-This is a semi-opinionated library which generates [Value Objects](https://wiki.c2.com/?ValueObject) that wrap simple primitives such as `int`, `string`, `double` etc. The main goal of this project is to have almost the same speed and memory performance as using primitives.
+This is a semi-opinionated library which generates [Value Objects](https://wiki.c2.com/?ValueObject) that wrap simple primitives such as `int`, `string`, `double` etc. The main goal of this project is to achieve **almost the same speed and memory performance as using primitives directly**.

 Some examples: